ivan006/Course-Work--Notes/Web-dev/Wordpress-made-easy/readme.md

 - Action
 	- Download and install it to use video gallary
 - Orient to
-	- Theme panel (you must first install oceanwp extra)
+	- Theme panel (you must first install Ocean Extra By OceanWP)
 	- My library
 - Action
 	- Add new called "header"